South Sudan's president says 2015 election to be delayed

 Western powers were instrumental in South Sudan gaining independence and trumpeted its creation as a policy success.

-Additional reporting by Richard Lough in Addis Ababa and Michelle Nichols at the United Nations; Writing by Drazen Jorgic and James Macharia; Editing by Janet Lawrence and Mohammad Zargham
+Additional reporting by Richard Lough in Addis Ababa; Writing by Drazen Jorgic and James Macharia; Editing by Janet Lawrence